Quantum unique ergodicity for magnetic Laplacians on T^2: A magnetic quantization

 Since $\widehat{B}_0 m' \wedge m \in 2 \pi\mathbf Z$, we deduce

 where $y^\perp = (-y_2,y_1)$ is such that $y \wedge m = m \cdot y^{\perp}$.
 Using the Poisson formula again we find

 We insert this in \eqref{eq.ab0} to find the product formula,

-Let us now argue that $a \star b$ belongs to the class $S^{m_1 + m_2}$.
-We use the Fourier multiplier $\langle D_y \rangle$, integrate by part, and use that $a \in S^{m_1}$ and $b \in S^{m_2}$,
+Let us now argue that $a \star b$ belongs to the class $\mathscr{S}^{m_1 + m_2}$.
+We use the Fourier multiplier $\langle D_y \rangle$, integrate by part, and use that $a \in \mathscr{S}^{m_1}$ and $b \in \mathscr{S}^{m_2}$,

 for $N$ is large enough.
-We can use the same argument to bound derivatives of $a\star b$ and we deduce that $a \star b \in S^{m_1+m_2}$.
-To obtain the expansion of $a \star b$, we start from \eqref{eq.Fab}, and use a Taylor expansion at order $N$ of the exponential.
+We can use the same argument to bound derivatives of $a\star b$ and we deduce that $a \star b \in \mathscr{S}^{m_1+m_2}$.
+Here, all the seminorms of $a\star b$ are bilinearly bounded by a finite number (independent of the choice of $a$ and $b$) of semi-norms of $a$ and $b$.
+To obtain the expansion of $a \star b$, we start from \eqref{eq.Fab}, and use a Taylor expansion at order $N$ of the exponential:

 We recognize the Fourier multiplier

 We can use the inverse Fourier transform and control the remainder term $\mathcal R_N$ in the same way as above to deduce